DiceNameIsMy/vut-itu/docs/Navrh.md

 7. Offline maps are only for the paid Pro version.

 **Stippl (Nadzeya)**
-Strengths:
+Pros:
 1. Detailed guides to some cities and destinations for inspiration.
 2. Allows users to collaborate with fellow travelers.
 3. Trip info can be easily shared.
-Disadvantages
+Cons:
 1. Interaction with a map is confusing and very "lacking" in features
 2. Doesn't have a help guide.
 TODO: What does that mean?
 3. Some users find the interface to be too complicated.
 5. Does not include user reviews of destinations or attractions.

 **Sygic Travel (Nur)**
-Strengths:
+Pros:
 1. Integrates reviews from external platforms such as TripAdvisor.
 3. Detailed guides for cities and destinations worldwide.
 4. A wide range of features.
 Users can organise itineraries, routes, reservations, accommodation and expenses.
 5. Users can fill their journey with places to visit using a map with icons of attractions
-Disadvantages:
+Cons:
 1. The interface is unintuitive.
-2. People with trypanophobia would find it unpleasant.
-3. No collaboration between travelers.
+2. No collaboration between travelers.
-4. Maps customisation in Google Maps is noticeably better.
+3. Maps customisation in Google Maps is noticeably better.
-5. Offline maps are only for the paid Pro version.
+4. Offline maps are only for the paid Pro version.
-6. Does not include user reviews of destinations or attractions and other guidelines or advice from other travelers.
+5. Does not include user reviews of destinations or attractions and other guidelines or advice from other travelers.

 **TripAdvisor (Nur)**
 Helps travelers find, review, and plan visits to attractions, restaurants, and events worldwide.
 It provides user-generated reviews, ratings, and booking options to assist with informed travel decisions.

-Strengths:
+Pros:
 - Large information database on attractions, restaurants, and hotels with reviews and ratings from users.
 - Booking options directly through the app, simplifying travel planning.
 - Integration with maps and navigation services.
-Weaknesses:
+Cons:
 - Limited trip planning flexibility, especially regarding detailed scheduling and route tracking.
 - Complex and unintuitive trip organization interface.
 - Ads and commercial influence on search results.
-## **User Expectations and Desires**
+**User Expectations and Desires**

 - **Collaboration Features**: There is a strong demand for better collaboration tools that allow users to share itineraries easily with friends and family.
 - **Simplified Planning Tools**: Users want straightforward tools that allow them to plan itineraries without unnecessary complexity.
 They prefer apps that can integrate their travel information seamlessly without overwhelming them with ads or upselling.
 - **Integration with Other Services**: Suggestions were made for integrating travel planning apps with credit card services to enhance functionality, as many users already utilize these cards for travel-related benefits.

-## **Willingness to Pay**
+**Willingness to Pay**

 While some users are open to paying for premium features, the consensus is that the current pricing models are often seen as excessive.
 Many indicated they would consider paying around $20 per year for an app that meets their needs but find $60 unjustifiable given the limited frequency of their travel.Overall, while there is enthusiasm for tools like Wanderlog and TripIt, significant concerns about usability, pricing strategies, and feature sets have led many users to revert to simpler solutions or a mix of existing tools like Google Maps and spreadsheets.